 MU-BI operates with a volunteer elected board who are all Micronesians and MU-BI strives to have all the major cultural groups represented on the board.
 MU-BI also operates with the help of volunteer supporters who are not Micronesian but who have an interest in supporting the efforts of the organization.
 Supporters may provide information and guidance, but do not vote at board meetings.
 Read more>>

-MU-BI has been involved in educational efforts and outreach to State, County and private agencies on behalf of Micronesians and has occasionally intervened in cases where there were communication difficulties and cultural misunderstanding.
+MU-BI provides cultural education to state, county, and private agencies so thy have better understanding of our local Micronesian community and our diverse cultures.
+MU-BI organizes educational youth events such as the Annual Pacific Youth Empowerment for Success (PacYES) to help navigate success for a better future for our youth, provide access to health care such as the MU-BI Health fest that allows the opportunity for the community to sign up for healthcare insurance and receiving screening and other care on site.
+MU-BI provides awareness by participating in community outreach event to promote and celebrate Micronesian cultures such as taking part in the Hawaii Ulu and Coconut Festival where we have represented our Micronesian community and providing demonstration on preparing and cooking breadfruit and coconut.
+MU-BI has intervened in cases where there were communication difficulties and cultural misunderstanding at school campuses.
 MU-BI has provided expertise and worked with pastors and others in conflict resolution with the schools, housing and other social services.
 MU-BI is documenting some of these cultural miscommunication and discrimination cases in ways that confidentiality is protected in order to develop intercultural training tools.
 MU-BI has provided limited translation services through some members, but those services should be compensated as required by state law.
 Read more>

 Formal membership is open to all Micronesians interested in supporting MUBI and costs $1.00 per year.
 Meetings are open and ideas, concerns and support are always welcome.